ds999999/RHObjectiveBeagle/README.md

 ```

 #### Not working?
 Check for errors
-if dlopen returns 0x00000000, an error occured.
+if dlopen returns 0x00000000, an error occurred.
 You can print a human readable error using the below command.

 ```
 (lldb) p (char*)dlerror()